-At this site an environmental incident was identified by DT{ on the 8th May 2019 in which topsoil had been windrowed outside of the defined LOW from Ch 13.605 - 13.695km.
+At this site an environmental incident was identified by RRV on the 8^{th} May 2019 in which top soil had been windrowed outside of the defined LOW from Ch 13.605-13.695km.
 This activity resulted in the stripping and burying of understorey native vegetation.
 The assessed impacted area was over a 90 m length section of works with an average impact width of 0.47 m This resulted in an understorey NVR impact that was measured at 42m2.
-DTP actions were on the incident were as follows:
+RRV actions were on the incident were as follows:

 - A Non-conformance and an environmental incident report was raised and logged on the matter.
-The DEECA (Vic) were informed. - Outcome of incident was that the Contractor was penalised under the Contract environmental damage clause with a Contract deduction of \$16,720.00. - The area was raked over and upon further inspection the site was found to be successfully regenerating naturally, no further action was taken.
+The DELWP (Vic) were informed. - Outcome of incident was that the Contractor was penalised under the Contract environmental damage clause with a Contract deduction of \$16,720.00 - RRV to use Contract damage funds deduction to arrange for site reinstatement via a qualified Bushland regenerator.
+Reinstatement of affected area will include direct seeding of the site with local indigenous understorey species and weed control.
+Reinstatement works to be arranged in Spring 2020/ Autumn 2021 (depending on seasonal conditions).
+NB no remediation occurred in Spring 2019 due the extremely dry period at the time.